Vine Ripe Nutrition Logo

 Mediterranean Burger

-The white beans in this recipe with the help of sun dried tomatoes, olives and walnuts are a delicious way to get your daily dose of pulses!
-Cannellini are one of the beans that are high in oligios so if you have IBS and are sensitive to these beans, you might want to experiment with lentils or garbanzos.
+The white beans in this recipe, with the help of sun-dried tomatoes, olives, and walnuts, are a delicious way to get your daily dose of pulses!
+Cannellini is one of the beans that is high in oligios, so if you have IBS and are sensitive to these beans, you might want to experiment with lentils or garbanzos.

 1-16 ounce can cannellini beans, drained and rinsed